example42/puppet-ceilometer/README.md

           parameter => value,
         }

-The module provides also a generic define to manage any ceilometer configuration file:
+The module provides a generic define to manage any ceilometer configuration file in /etc/ceilometer:

         ceilometer::conf { 'sample.conf':
           content => '# Test',
+        }

+A define to manage the package/service/configfile of single ceilometer services.
+To install the package and run the service:

+        ceilometer::generic_service { 'ceilometer-api': }

+To provide a configuration file for the service (alternative to ceilometer::conf):

+        ceilometer::generic_service { 'ceilometer-api':
+          config_file_template => 'site/ceilometer/ceilometer-api.conf
         }

 ##Usage